dfelinto/blender-manual/manual/addons/import_export/mesh_atomic.rst

 Type of
    Choose either *NURBS*, *Mesh* or *Metaballs* for the atoms.
    For option *Mesh* the *Azimuth* and *Zenith* values can be chosen.
-   Meta balls can lead to some fancy effects: for instance, if enough large, their shapes melt together showing some kind of surface effect.
+   Metaballs can lead to some fancy effects: for instance, if enough large, their shapes melt together showing some kind of surface effect.

 .. figure:: /images/addons_import-export_mesh-atomic_import-XYZ.png